callumalpass/zk_scripts/README.md

 ### Backlinks

-`zk-backlinks` shows you which notes link to the note that you currently have open in `neovim`.
+`zk-backlinks` presents a TUI interface with a list of notes that link to the note that you currently have open in `neovim`.
 You need to have a socket exposed in `neovim`.
+It can also show a list of notes semantically-similar to the one that you have currently open.

 ```bash
 zk-backlinks